 The Council is chaired by the Dean of the Graduate School of Arts and Sciences or their designee.
 The functions of the Graduate Council, exercised in consonance with university policy, are to determine requirements for admission; provide programs of study and examination; establish and maintain requirements for graduate degrees; make recommendations for degrees; make recommendations for new areas of graduate study; establish such regulations as may be considered necessary or expedient for governing the Graduate School; and exercise a general supervision over its affairs.

 The Dean of the Graduate School of Arts and Sciences is the chief executive officer of the Graduate School.

 The underlying ideal of the Graduate School is to assemble a community of scholars, scientists and artists, in whose company the student-scholar pursues study, research, training and teaching.
 This objective is attained by individualizing programs of study, restricting the number of students accepted, maintaining continual contact between students and faculty and fostering the intellectual potential of each student.

 The graduate programs are designed to educate broadly as well as train professionally, preparing graduates for successful careers in academia, government and the private and nonprofit sectors.
 Graduate study at Brandeis enables students to participate in research and learning with close mentoring from field-leading faculty.
 The smaller size of our programs engenders a high degree of collaboration and relationship building among our community of scholars, encouraging interdisciplinary approaches.

 During the academic year 2020-2021, graduate programs will be offered in the following areas:

 Biochemistry and Biophysics

-Jewish Professional Leadership and Near Eastern and Judaic Studies
+Jewish Professional Leadership & Near Eastern and Judaic Studies